 #1 tip for finding the cheapest flights to Japan

 Before diving into all the cheap flight hacks to Japan, I’ve got an insider tip to share.
-For the past 3 years, I’ve been using Scott’s Cheap Flights (now called Going) to discover cheap flights to Japan from USA, and it’s allowed me to find shockingly cheap airfare tickets.
+For the past 5 years, I’ve been using Scott’s Cheap Flights (now called Going) to discover cheap flights to Japan from USA, and it’s allowed me to find shockingly cheap airfare tickets.
 All you have to do is enter your departure airport along with your final destination and they’ll send mistake fares and other extra cheap flight deals directly to your inbox for FREE!

-In 2022, Scott’s email alerts helped me save thousands of dollars on airfare.
+Last year, Scott’s email alerts helped me save thousands of dollars on airfare.
 This includes most recently, a $672 roundtrip flight from Boston to Tokyo.
 With Going, I typically save an average of $300-500 roundtrip on selected flight routes.

 If you love to travel as much as I do, you’ll definitely want to get their premium version.
 It costs $49 per year, but it will easily save you hundreds (or thousands) of dollars if you fly just 2-3 times.
 I recommend signing up for the free trial (which you can cancel at any time) to test it out for yourself.
-And if you like it, use my coupon code JON20 to save 20%!
+And if you like it, use my coupon code JON25 to save 25%!

 Considerations when looking for the cheapest way to fly to Japan